ledgetech/ledge/README.md

 ## Usage

-In `nginx.conf`, first define your upstream server as an internal location.
+In `nginx.conf`, first define your upstream server as a `location` block.
 Note from the [lua-nginx-module](http://wiki.nginx.org/HttpLuaModule) documentation that named locations such as @foo cannot be used due to a limitation in the Nginx core.
-Instead, use a regular location (we've been using /__ledge as a prefix), and mark it as `internal`.
+Instead, use a regular location (we've been using `/__ledge/` as a prefix), and mark it as `internal`.

 ```
 server {